pschaus/LINFO1121/source/part1/complexity.rst

     f(n) \sim g(n) \quad \quad \Longleftrightarrow \quad \lim_{n\rightarrow\infty} \frac{f(n)}{g(n)} = 1

-This a priori more complicated definition simply allows us to see that for large values of :math:`n`, :math:`f(n)` and :math:`g(n)` behave the same way: the intuition is therefore somewhat the same as for :math:`\mathcal{O}`.
+This seemingly more complicated definition simply allows us to see that for large values of :math:`n`, :math:`f(n)` and :math:`g(n)` behave the same way: the intuition is therefore somewhat the same as for :math:`\mathcal{O}`.
 Besides, we also have: